openebs/community/README.md

 <BR>

 ## Who we are
 We are a community of innovative Data Storage engineers that contribute to this project.
 We are grateful for the major sponsorship provided by [DataCore](https://datacore.com), who donate a large team of dedicated Dev/QA/Engineers, Product Mgmt, Marketing, Business and Operational leadership as well as significant engineering infrastructure resources and financial funding.
 Without DataCore, Inc...
-OpenEBS would not be the successful product that is it today.
-OpenEBS is the result of 100's of amazing individuals, contributors and storage engineers who provide brainstorming ideas, feedback, code reviews and high-quality code to the project.
+OpenEBS would not be the successful product that it is today.
+OpenEBS is the result of hundreds of amazing individuals, contributors and storage engineers who provide brainstorming ideas, feedback, code reviews and high-quality code to the project.
 Anyone who is passionate about storage and data is welcome here. <BR>

 ---
 [![OpenEBS Welcome Banner](/images/community_banner_retro_gamer_level-up-2024_transp.png)](https://www.openebs.io/)